isomerpages/moe-tanjongkatongsec/index.md

       button: VIEW ALL ANNOUNCEMENTS
   - infobar:
       title: STUDENTS
-      description: The TK Graduate is self-directed in learning and passionate in all he undertakes.
-Confident, resilient and flexible, he is guided by sound values to lead...
+      description: The TK Graduate is an inquisitive learner, empathetic communicator and a discerning leader, who exemplifies diligence, ingenuity and dexterity in making a......
       button: MORE
       url: /for-students/
 ---